smegason/Goo/docs/_sources/index.rst.txt

 Goo is hosted on Github at https://github.com/smegason/Goo

-The Goo YouTube channel is at https://www.youtube.com/channel/UCVA10yBC_TMD5O1iq5Hrsrg
+The Goo YouTube channel is at https://www.youtube.com/channel/UCVA10yBC_TMD5O1iq5Hrsrg Kaltura hosted video presentation of all Goo features (as of May 2022) is at  https://iu.mediaspace.kaltura.com/media/t/1_2owqapom

 .. toctree::
    :maxdepth: 2